Self-Stabilizing Repeated Balls-into-Bins: Self-Stabilization of repeated balls into bins

 where in the last inequality we used the fact that $1 - x \geqslant e^{- \frac{x}{1-x}}$.
 Hence we have that

-The crucial fact is that the number of bins with two or more tokens can be at most as large as the number of empty bins, i.e. $n - (a+b) \leqslant a$.
+The crucial fact is that the number of bins with two or more tokens cannot exceed the number of empty bins, i.e. $n - (a+b) \leqslant a$.
 Thus, we can bound the number of empty bins from below\footnote{Observe that this argument only works to get a \emph{lower} bound on the number of empty bins and not for an upper bound.}, $a \geqslant (n-b)/2$, and by using that bound in~\eqref {eq:expecemptyfirst} we get

 Now observe that, for large enough $n$ a positive constant $\varepsilon$ exists such that

 for every $0 \leqslant b \leqslant n$.

 It is not difficult to prove that random variables $Y_1, \dots, Y_{a+b}$ are \emph{negatively associated} (e.g., see Theorem~13 in~ \cite{DR98}).
 Thus we can apply (see Lemma~7 in~\cite{DR98}) the Chernoff bound~(\ref{CB:lowertail}) with $\delta = \varepsilon / (1+\varepsilon)$ to r.v. $X$ to obtain